Gauthier3090/42TESTERS-GNL/README.md

 # 42TESTERS-GNL

 This is a complete tester for the 2019 version of the 42 project GetNextLine.
-However it does not test leaks in as much detail as the moulinette. :Warning:
+However it does not test leaks in as much detail as the moulinette. :bangbang:

 1 - cd to the folder with your fonctions